 Distracted driving claimed 3,450 lives in 2016 alone, according to the National Highway Traffic Administration.
-The previous year, 391,000 people were injured in motor vehicle crashes involving distracted drivers, the organization reports.
+The previous year, 391,000 people were injured in motor vehicle crashes involving distracted drivers, the organization reported.

 Experts agree that figures like these are likely underreported.

-“Nobody wants to admit they were on a cell phone at the time of the accident,” Bemis says.
+“Nobody wants to admit they were on a cell phone at the time of the accident,” Bemis said.